 What To Wear For Specific Activities

-Yacht Visits, Harbor Strolls, And Boat Excursions
+Yacht Visits, Harbor/Water Front Strolls & Boat Excursions

 Even in November, yacht visits and harbor time are big draws.
 The challenge is balancing nautical charm with actual warmth.